要素は次のカテゴリのいずれかに該当する場合、実際に無効にされると言われる:

 There are a number of dynamic selectors that can be used with HTML.
 This section defines when these selectors match HTML elements.
 [SELECTORS] [CSSUI]

-elements that have an href
+:link:visitedAll a elements that have an href

-elements that have an href
+attribute, all area elements that have an href attribute, and all link elements that have

-attribute, must match one of :link
+an href attribute, must match one of :link and :visited.

 Other specifications might apply more specific rules regarding how these elements are to match these pseudo-classes, to mitigate some privacy concerns that apply with straightforward implementations of this requirement.

-pseudo-class is defined to match an element
+:activeThe :active pseudo-class is defined to match an element

 while an